Dor-sketch/midnight-aurora-theme/README.md

 - 🎨 **Aurora-Inspired Colors**: Deep blues and vibrant teals mimic the northern lights
 - ✨ **Carefully Crafted Details**: Every element designed for a cohesive experience

-A seperate add on for Chrome was designed to replace the default new tab page with a custom one, and will be available soon on the Chrome Web Store (currently in review).
+A seperate add on for Chrome was designed to replace the default new tab page with a custom one, and available for download [here](https://chromewebstore.google.com/detail/midnight-aurora-new-tab/dpghhonmlpcaamibllmhdijnpklfofpj).

 ## Installation